Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Uncoupled Learning with Commitments

 for all $n \geq 0$.
-To apply~\ref{prop:convex_convergence}, we need to be able to bound $\Vert y_t - r(\tilde{x}_{n(t)}) \Vert$ for all $t \geq 0$.
-Previously we simply required that the strategies be bounded almost surely (Assumption~\ref{asm:boundedness}), that this bound is fixed, and known in advance.
+To apply Proposition~\ref{prop:convex_convergence}, we need to be able to bound $\Vert y_t - r(\tilde{x}_{n(t)}) \Vert$ for all $t \geq 0$.
+Previously we simply required that the strategies be bounded almost surely (Assumption~\ref{asm:boundedness}).
+Now will will assume that this bound is deterministic, and known in advance.

-\begin{assumption} There exists a deterministic constant $B < \infty$ such that $\sup_{t \geq 0} \Vert y_t \Vert < \frac{B}{2}$ and $\sup_{n \geq 0} \Vert r(\tilde{y}_n) \Vert < \frac{B}{2}$ almost surely. \end{assumption}
+\begin{assumption} There exists a deterministic constant $B < \infty$ such that $\sup_{t \geq 0} \Vert y_t \Vert < \frac{B}{2}$ and $\sup_{n \geq 0} \Vert r(\tilde{x}_n) \Vert < \frac{B}{2}$ almost surely. \end{assumption}